Cooks with Soul

 • Pressure Cooking: If you have a pressure cooker, you can cook the necks quickly and efficiently.
 Add them to the pot, along with liquid and seasonings, to the pressure cooker.
 Cook according to the manufacturer's instructions until the meat is tender.

-What Goes Good with Turkey Necks?
+What Goes Good with a Turkey Neck Boil?

 When making a turkey neck boil, serve it with potatoes, corn, and sausages.
 Marrekus likes to also eat them with cornbread.
 Put everything on a large platter for a communal dining experience, similar to a seafood boil.
 Alternatively, you can plate it individually.